Question: How do I cancel my SR-22 once my three years are up?

 With verification that the mandate for the SR-22 is satisfied with the state, you can contact your car insurance company to inform them.
 Your insurance company may require proof that the SR-22 is no longer needed, such as a notification letter from the state.

-Your auto insurance provider will now file the right paperwork with the DMV to show you are dropping your SR-22 filing from your auto insurance policy.
+Your auto insurance provider will now file the right paperwork with the DMV to show you are dropping your SR-22 filing from your car insurance policy.

 Generally, it is the SR-26 form that is used to show the cancellation of a SR-22.
 In some states, this doubles as proof of insurance as well as showing that the SR-22 filing has been terminated.